Camberwick Green, Trumpton and Chigley

 We then follow Mr.Antonio to another part of the garden where he cuts the grass,and when we return the tree's gone and is replaced by some bushes.

-Unfortunately it doesn't end there,because the middle shrub clearly hasn't been anchored down sufficiently.
+Unfortunately it doesn't end there,because the middle bush clearly hasn't been anchored down sufficiently.

 And over the course of several frames it slowly leans over to the left before finally disappearing from view altogether.